-Special use permit level design estimates Solar Energy Center B will result in approximately 1.48 total impervious acres, representing roughly 0.60% of Center B's 245 acres.
+Special use permit level design estimates Solar Energy Center C will result in approximately 8.38 total impervious acres, representing roughly 0.92% of Center C's 905 acres.
 The provided calculation has been verified as consistent with detail that can be expected of a generalized development plan for potential pollutant load calculations as required by Virginia codes.
 More detail will be gained as part of the site plan process.

 Natural Resources Policy 1, Strategy 8.
 Support the maintenance and growth of the local forestry industry, local food and fiber production (agriculture), and mining.
 This proposal is not consistent with forest and agricultural industry preservation goals.
 Approval of this project proposal will result in loss of silvicultural acreage on lands historically utilized for the forest products industry.
 Staff recognizes that the project site indeed has historically been forested and/ or in forestry operations.
 This is true for the surrounding areas also when consulting historic character based on aerial imagery of the County.
 Undisturbed forested acreage is compromised as land is cleared and development occurs.
-The Virginia

-Department of Forestry was provided an opportunity to comment on the proposed solar energy facility and notes:
+The Virginia Department of Forestry was provided an opportunity to comment on the proposed solar energy facility and notes:

 The majority of the proposed locations are historically forested.
 The forested landscape, has contributed to soil protection, improved water quality, provided income from timber, habitat for wildlife, and carbon storage values.
 The installation of the facilities will result in the conversion of these forestlands to another use, resulting in the reduction or change of these values.
-Approximately 3,500 acres (representing Centers A-C)will be affected (assuming the extent of clearing area) which represents 2.3 percent of the forestland in the County.
+Approximately 3,500 acres (representing Centers A-C) will be affected (assuming the extent of clearing area) which represents 2.3 percent of the forestland in the County.

-Staff agrees development of this project will ultimately result in the loss of approximately 200 forested acres, based on land disturbance for Center B (that vary in character based on forest maturity pre and post clearing) and the associated benefits of the managed forestry acreage, including jobs and economic impacts.
+Staff agrees development of this project will ultimately result in the loss of approximately 500 forested acres, based on land disturbance for Center C (that vary in character based on forest maturity pre and post clearing).
+However, staff notes there is nothing to assure all or part of the land area in question will revert to forestry or agricultural uses in the absence of this proposal.